 The early church writer Justin Martyr (lived c.
 100 to 165 A.D.) challenged his readers to look up the records of the Romans about certain details concerning the life of Jesus.
-According to Adam Clarke's Commentary, Justin Martyr gave his first apology (defense of) Christians and Christianity to the Emperor Antoninus Pius and Rome's senate around 150 A.D.
+According to Adam Clarke's Commentary, Justin gave his first apology (defense of) Christians and Christianity to the Romans and their senate around 150 A.D.
 In particular, Justin is quoted as stating the following.

-Concerning the crucifixion itself, Justin wrote, in his First Apology written around 150, that the details surrounding the event could be ascertained by an official report written by Pontius Pilate (Prefect over Judea from 26 to 36 A.D.).
+Concerning the crucifixion itself, Justin wrote, in his First Apology recorded around 150, that the details surrounding the event could be ascertained by an official report written by Pontius Pilate.
+Pilate was the official overseer or Prefect of the Romans, over Judea, from 26 to 36 A.D.

-There is at least one record written by the ancient Romans that links the city of Nazareth (the hometown of Jesus) to an official edict.
+There exists at least one confirmed written record by the ancient Romans that links the city of Nazareth (the hometown of Jesus) to an official edict.
 The Nazareth stone, found in the city in 1878 A.D. and dated to about 41 A.D., records Caesar's imperial decision that those in the city should not disturb the graves of the dead and threatens punishment to those who do!